mckayemu/minetest-mod-irc/API.md

 IRC Mod API
 ===========

 This file documents the Minetest IRC mod API.
+For more general info check [README.md](README.md)

 Basics
 ------

-In order to allow your mod to interface with this mod, you must add `irc` to your mod's `depends.txt` file.
+In order to allow your mod to interface with this mod, you must add `irc` to your mod's `depends.txt` or `mod.conf` file.

 Reference